biojava/biojava.github.io/wiki/BioJava:CookBook4.0.md

     biojava3-core?](BioJava:CookBook:Core:Overview "wikilink")
 -   [How are sequences
     created?](BioJava:CookBook:Core:Sequences "wikilink")
+-   [How do I compare two DNA Sequences and create a consensus sequence?](BioJava:CookBook:Core:SequenceCompare "wikilink")
 -   [How do I read or write Fasta files?](BioJava:CookBook:Core:FastaReadWrite "wikilink")
 -   [How do I view Features on a